serbulent/HOPER/README.md

   - ls -alh node2vec

 * Make node2vec executable and add to system PATH or move it to the location you run.

+* You can make protein names using edgelist_code.py These names will be needed later for the node2vec.py and HOPE.py files.
+Do not forget the location information.

 ## Text Model Installation Instructions